Democracy to flourish further: COAS

 Pakistani presidents wielded greater power before 2008, when President Asif Ali Zardari, the husband of assassinated premier Benazir Bhutto, took office and devolved most of his powers to prime minister Yusuf Raza Gilani.

-The president said this in a meeting with Chinese State Councilor and Foreign Minister Wang Yi who called on him at the Aiwan-e-Sadr here.
-The Chinese State Councilor led a high-level delegation, including three ministerial level officials.
+The president said this in a meeting with Chinese State Councilor and Foreign Minister Wang Yi who called on him at Aiwan-e-Sadr here.
+The Chinese State Councilor led a high-level delegation including three ministerial level officials.
 The foreign minister congratulated the president on his assumption of office and conveyed the good wishes of the Chinese leadership for the new government.
-He said that he was honoured to be the first to have a meeting with the president immediately after his oath-taking ceremony.
+He said that he was honoured to be the first to have a meeting with the President immediately after his oath-taking ceremony.

 The president thanked Wang Yi for the message of goodwill from the Chinese leadership and reiterated the resolve to work with China to take the bilateral relationship to new heights during his tenure.
 Recognising the significance of CPEC for both the countries, President Arif Alvi re-affirmed the commitment of the government towards the implementation of the CPEC.